deepmancer/rss-training-iclr2024/README.md

 ## Method: Robust Self Supervised (RSS) Training

-The **Robust Self-Supervised (RSS) Training framework**  enhances the ERM loss function with a robust regularization term, leveraging out-of-domain unlabeled data to improve classifier performance by steering the model away from crowded and dense areas.
+The **Robust Self-Supervised (RSS) Training framework**  enhances the ERM loss function with a robust regularization term.
+This extra loss term leverages out-of-domain unlabeled data only, guiding the classifier away from crowded, dense regions to improve overall performance and robustness.

 <div align="center">